 Salary support for businesses: the Coronavirus Job Retention Scheme

-- From 1 July, businesses have the flexibility to bring previously furloughed employees back to work part-time.
-To 31 August, the government will continue to pay 80% of wages for any of their normal hours which they do not work.
+- From 1 July, businesses have had the flexibility to bring previously furloughed employees back to work part-time.

-- Businesses can decide the hours and shifts which employees will work on their return.
+- Businesses can decide the hours and shifts which employees will work.
 Businesses will be responsible for paying their wages in full whilst they are working.

 - If employees are unable to return to work, or there is no work for them to do, they can remain on furlough and the JRS grant can be claimed for their full hours under the existing rules.

-- Further details on the grant calculation were provided by HMRC on 12 June and are available here.
+- Further details on the grant calculation are available from HMRC here.

 Closure of scheme